How does Marfan syndrome affect the eyes?

 The symptoms mentioned above can occur as a direct result of Marfan syndrome, and for some, they can be long-term problems.
 This can make vision difficult and complicated in different ways for the patient, and treatment options may vary.

-A major indicator of Marfan syndrome is an eye condition called ectopia lentis.
-It is found in most Marfan syndrome patients and is one of the earliest clues that Marfan syndrome is present.
+One of the hallmark indicators of Marfan syndrome is a condition called ectopia lentis, in which the lens of the eye is dislocated.
+Ectopia lentis affects the patient’s visual acuity (visual clarity).
+It’s found in approximately 50% to 80% of Marfan syndrome patients and is one of the earliest clues that Marfan syndrome is present.

 What is ectopia lentis?

 The majority of patients with Marfan syndrome have a condition in which the lens of the eye is dislocated (known as ectopia lentis).
 The lens is the part of the eye that focuses light onto the retina, which in turn allows a person to see objects before them.
-But if the lens is dislocated, it can affect visual acuity (visual clarity) and cause vision to worsen.
+But if the lens is dislocated, this could reduce visual acuity.

-Since ectopia lentis is such a significant part of the disease, it’s not uncommon for an eye doctor to discover Marfan syndrome in patients.
-Ectopia lentis and other lens problems are detected through a slit-lamp exam conducted by an eye doctor during a comprehensive eye exam.
+Since ectopia lentis is a characteristic part of the disease, it’s not uncommon for an eye doctor to discover Marfan syndrome in patients who have ectopia lentis.
+Ectopia lentis and other lens problems are detected through a slit lamp exam conducted by an eye doctor during a comprehensive eye exam.

 If the eye doctor believes there are signs that suggest Marfan syndrome, they will refer the patient to additional doctors for more testing.
-It’s important to see a variety of healthcare providers for Marfan syndrome since it affects so many parts of the body.
-And since it affects the eyes in many different ways, routine eye exams are very important — especially for children who have the disorder.
+It’s important to see a variety of health care providers for Marfan syndrome because it affects many parts of the body.
+And since it affects the eyes in many different ways, comprehensive eye exams are very important, especially for children who have the disorder.

 Treatment